LF-digitala-kanaler/LFDS/content/components/web/page-content/value-box.md

 ---
 template: ComponentPage
 title: Value Box
-intro: The value box is intended to draw the users attention and for them to at-a-glance see the total value of the related content.
+intro: The value box is intended to draw the users attention and give an overview of the total value of the related content at a glance.
 It is primarily used in Mina sidor to display value of total/specific content.
-description: The value box is intended to draw the users attention and for them to at-a-glance see the total value of the related content.
-It is primarily used in Mina sidor to display value of total/specific content.
+description: The value box is intended to draw the users attention and give an overview of the total value of the related content at a glance.
 previewImage: /img/value-box.svg
 category: Page Content
 tabs: